Window Refrigerator, Air Conditioner & Humidifier Hybrid DeviceSynergy, Compact, Economical, Energy Efficient, Durable, Quiet & Useful All Year Round

 Like a window A/C, the condenser (back) of the window refrigerator is outdoors.
-A refrigerator may also be added to a thru-the-wall A/C or heat pump (common in hotels, office buildings and rental units) installed under the window through an opening in the wall.
+A refrigerator may also be added to a thru-the-wall A/C or heat pump (very common in hotels, office buildings and rental units) commonly installed under the window through an opening in the wall.

 Saves Electricity: Up to 80% during winter & cold nights.
 Up to 70% during fall, spring & summer